sadiyabhokare/Window_Switch/readme.md

 ---

 ## 📥 Download as ZIP
-You can download the project as a ZIP file directly from the [Releases Section](https://github.com/sadiyabhokare/Window_Switch/releases) or [click here](https://github.com/sadiyabhokare/Window_Switch/archive/refs/heads/main.zip) to download ZIP
+You can download the project as a ZIP file directly from the [Releases Section](https://github.com/sadiyabhokare/Window_Switch/releases) or [click here](https://github.com/sadiyabhokare/Window_Switch/archive/refs/heads/main.zip) to download ZIP.

 ---